 The most popular occupations for women are Professionals, Clerical or Administration Workers, or Community or Personal Service Workers – and women make up the majority of these occupations.

-Men’s most popular occupations are slightly different: Professionals, Technicians and Trade Workers, and Managers.
+Men’s most popular occupations are slightly different: Professionals, Managers, and Technicians and Trade Workers.